TromboneScott/Oscars/README.txt

 -- After contest deadline for entering guesses

+Kill (ctrl-c) the ballot process so nobody can see any late entries Wait until the next morning to let any late entries trickle in

 From the new year folder run the batch: oscars.bat Ballot emails (or ./oscars.sh -e)
 Send the list of names and emails to Scott Takeda.